Last updated: March 2026

 - Copy the token (you’ll only see it once) and paste it into GitKraken, then click .

-Generating an SSH Key for Azure DevOps
+How to generate an SSH key for Azure DevOps

 GitKraken uses your default SSH configuration from Preferences > SSH unless you configure a specific key for Azure DevOps or enable your system SSH agent.